Rites of Christian Initiation of Adults (RCIA)

 The RCIA process is a continuation of one’s journey of faith and is divided into various stages, which help foster the conditions in which conversion might occur.
 This is done with the help of a qualified parish community team of a Parish Coordinator, Sponsors, Catechists, Pastor, Hospitality Group and Prayerful Parishioners.

 Invitations and Advertising: Is done in July/August.
-Contact Sr. Marilyn at any time
+Please contact Katelyn Boland, Director of Religious Education at firstname.lastname@example.org or 636-900-7611.

 Process Begins: The last Tuesday in August – General Gathering, for those interested, for one hour from 7-8 p.m. in Room 1 of the Parish Hall.